 JPMorgan Chase and Wells Fargo face customer anger over stimulus checks

-The IRS has started distributing a third round of federal stimulus checks, worth up to $1,400 per eligible adult and child.
-But the timing of getting a check may depend partly on a bank's policies, with some customers of JPMorgan Chase and Wells Fargo expressing frustration after the banks said the coronavirus relief payments won't be available until March 17.
+The IRS has started distributing a third round of federal stimulus payment, worth up to $1,400 per eligible adult and child.
+But exactly when Americans get a check may depend partly on a bank's individual policies, with some customers of JPMorgan Chase and Wells Fargo expressing frustration after the banks said the coronavirus relief payments won't be available until March 17.

+About 90 million payments, worth a combined $242 billion, were deposited into accounts on Wednesday, the Treasury Department said in a statement.
+It added that another 150,000 checks worth about $442 million were sent by mail.
+Within the next 10 days, about 100 million checks should reach U.S. households, IRS and Treasury officials said earlier this week.

-The banks say the timing of the payments is outside their control.
-Although the IRS started issuing payments over the weekend, the official payment date isn't until March 17, Wells Fargo and JPMorgan Chase told CBS MoneyWatch.
+Wells Fargo and Chase said the timing of the payments is outside their control.
+Although the IRS started issuing payments over the weekend, the official payment date was set for March 17, Wells Fargo and JPMorgan Chase told CBS MoneyWatch.
 Wells Fargo added that it "is not holding the funds" and that it will deposit the money into accounts as soon as possible.

+On Wednesday, JPMorgan Chase said it had deposited all the funds it had received from the IRS into customer accounts.
+Some Wells Fargo customers reported problems accessing their online accounts on Wednesday morning, which the bank said it was working on fixing.
+By mid-afternoon, Wells Fargo said it had resolved the issue.

+"We apologize to our customers who may be experiencing issues with our online banking this morning due to high volumes," a Wells Fargo spokesman told CBS MoneyWatch in an emailed statement.
+"This does not affect stimulus payments with March 17 effective date which were credited to accounts today.
+We are working to address the issue as quickly as possible."

-Yet other banks are crediting the funds to customer accounts immediately.
-Current, a New York-based banking startup, is using its own balance sheet to credit the funds rather than waiting for settlement.
+Other banks credited the funds to customer accounts immediately.
+Current, a New York-based banking startup, used its own balance sheet to credit the funds rather than waiting for settlement.
 Some of its customers received access to their stimulus funds on March 12, a day after President Joe Biden signed the $1.9 trillion bill into law.

 The organization that manages electronic transfers said on Monday that the IRS set the settlement date of March 17, and added that there is "no mystery" about where the money is.
 "It is still with the government," Nacha, the organization that governs the ACH Network, told CBS MoneyWatch in a statement.